 Okutama Area Guide Nippara limestone caves

-Located in Nishitama County, Nippara limestone caves are one of the largest limestone caves in the Kanto region and are designated as a natural monument by the Tokyo Metropolitan Government.
-The temperature inside the caves is maintained at about 11°C year-round, making them cool in summer and warm in winter.
-Visitors can enjoy the fantastic scenery and atmosphere created by nature.
+Located in Nishitama County, the Nippara Limestone Caves are among the largest in the Kanto region and are designated as a natural monument by the Tokyo Metropolitan Government.

 Find out more about Nippara limestone caves here on Google maps.